Introduction

 In order to connect Scratch to a Go! device, you will need to install a web browser plugin.
 Follow steps 1 and 2 on the Scratch Extensions Browser Plugin webpage to download and install the plugin.

 Note: At the moment, you cannot use the Vernier Go! extension in a Chrome or Safari web browser on Mac OS X. It will work in an older Firefox 46 web browser.
 After installing Firefox 46, turn off Firefox auto-updating by going to the Preferences, the Advanced -> Update -> Never check for updates.
+The extension should work in a Chrome or Edge browser (with the plugin installed) on a Windows computer; it is

 Load the extension